ProfessionalEngineer23/Smart-Home-Panel/README.md

 ### Do I need Amazon Alexa for Thread or Matter?

 Amazon Alexa is not required, but it can act as a **Matter controller**.
 A Matter controller is used to commission and control Matter devices.
-In this project, Alexa was used because it provided a practical way to test that the ESP32-H2 Matter light device could be commissioned and controlled successfully.
+In this project, Alexa was used because it provided a practical way to test the ESP32-H2 Matter light device.
+Alternatives include Google Home, Apple Home, SmartThings, a Raspberry Pi running Matter controller software, or ESP32 Matter controller examples.

 ---